ChrisWhealy/Cordova-Create/README.md

 Certain steps *must* be repeated irrespective of whether they returned zero or not, such as the command to change into the Cordova project directory.

-If you have configured `cva-create` to run the `cordova prepare` command, then this step will *always* be repeated.
-This is due to the fact that if the addition of one of the plug-ins failed for some reason, then once this plug-in has been added, the `cordova prepare` statement must be rerun.
-Therefore, rather than attempting to determine whether a previous failure requires the `cordova prepare` statement to be rerun, it is simplest to arbitrarily rerun this step.
+If you have configured `cva-create` to run the `cordova prepare` command, then during a restart this step will *always* be repeated.
+This is necessary because as a result of the restart, new plugins might have been added.
+Therefore, rather than attempting to calculate whether a previous failure requires the `cordova prepare` statement to be rerun, it is simplest to arbitrarily rerun this step.

 <a name="header8"></a>
 ##8) Global Configuration File
 When the `cva-create` tool is run using only the `gen_config` parameter, if the file `cva-create.json` does not exist in your home directory, then it will be created with default values.
 If this file already exists, then it will remain unmodified.
 Either way, a Cordova project will not be created.

 On Windows you can find the global configuration file in the directory `c:\users\<user_name>` (replacing `<user_name>` with the logon name of the current user).